-43 Basset, Q., Minimally Invasive Autopsy: Welcoming a New Tool for Cause of Death Investigation in Children in Resource-constrained Countries, Journal of Tropical Pediatrics, Volume 63, Issue 4, August 2017, Pages 249-252, b.
-Describe the legal framework regarding when an autopsy is conducted (which may be addressed in SOPs).
-Specifically address whether the head of the MLDI authority has the power to make this decision, and address whether a non-medical professional (coroner or investigating officer) must consult with a pathologist when making this decision.
+42 Basset, Q., Minimally Invasive Autopsy: Welcoming a New Tool for Cause of Death Investigation in Children in Resource-constrained Countries, Journal of Tropical Pediatrics, Volume 63, Issue 4, August 2017, Pages 249-252, question f, describe how requests for an autopsy by next of kin are handled.
+In the comment section, state any observations on appropriateness for context.

-44 Tejaswi, K.B, and Periya, E.A.H, Virtopsy (virtual autopsy): A new phase in forensic investigation, Journal of Forensic Dental Sciences, 2013 Jul-Dec; 5(2): 146-148.
+43 Tejaswi, K.B, and Periya, E.A.H, Virtopsy (virtual autopsy): A new phase in forensic investigation, Journal of Forensic Dental Sciences, 2013 Jul-Dec; 5(2): 146-148.